-Stocks hit records as New Hampshire votes, Powell testifies
+As New Hampshire votes S&P, Nasdaq hit fresh records

 |SLACK TECHNOLOGIES INC.

-On the earnings front, Under Armour was under pressure after posting a $15 million loss for the fourth quarter and forecasting a 5 percent sales drop in 2020.
+On the earnings front, Under Armour was under pressure by over 16 percent after posting a $15 million loss for the fourth quarter and forecasting a 5 percent sales drop in 2020.
 The sports-apparel maker said it is considering a restructuring plan, which includes opening a flagship store in New York City.

 Toymaker Hasbro earned $520.5 million in 2019, blowing past Wall Street estimates, boosted by its line of toys for Disney’s “Frozen 2” and Marvel’s Avengers and Spider-Man franchises.